Guillem222/Panoramic-Image-Creator/README.md

 - **Planar transformation Assumption**: the accuracy of image alignment using homography depends on the assumption that the scene undergoes planar transformations.
 This constraints the use of the algorithm in non-planar or complex 3D scenes.
-For instance, if the user takes photos changing dramatically in position and orientation, the algorithm’s accuracy may be affected drastically.
+For instance, if the user takes photos changing dramatically in position and orientation, the algorithm's accuracy may be affected drastically.

 - **Static scene**: the algorithm success is tied on the assumption of a static scene.
 The presence of moving elements such as people, cars, or big objects can significantly impact correct keypoint matching.
 Dynamic